 5. With index finger, make shallow depression down the center of each rope (the ropes will flatten).
 Fill depression with jam.

-6. Bake at 350 for 12 – 15 minutes.
+6. Bake at 350 F for 12 to 15 minutes.
 The cookies should be only slightly browned on the edges.
 Cool completely.

 7. Prepare icing and drizzle over the jam in a criss-cross pattern.
 When icing is set, cut diagonally into one-inch cookies.
 This is important, as they’re not called “Jam Straights”.